joewrotehaikus/popsomemore/README.md

  Overall learned a lot about manipulating DOM elements and a new JavaScript Charting Library to create an interactive and fun game.
  Contact me if you have any questions!

-# Proposal for POP Some MORE
+# Prospectus for POP Some MORE

 ## Background:
 Pop some more will be an arcade style web game that allows players to shoot down a bubble that doubles as you pop it.
 Players will generate points for shooting down bubbles and can level through the game.
 Reminds me of a game I used to play as a kid but can not find on the web anymore.